-- Construction of social and economic infrastructure - A multipurpose cluster concept will be applied to incorporate the provision of primary municipal facilities such as parks, playgrounds, sport fields, crèches, community halls, taxi ranks, satellite police stations, municipal clinics and informal trading facilities. - New funding mechanism - A New funding mechanism be introduced to fund the development of the primary social/community facilities, which will focus on informal settlement upgrading projects, completed housing projects still lacking social facilities and new housing projects. - Municipal implementation - Municipalities will be the primary implementation agencies and will submit business plans for approval to Provincial Housing Departments.
+- Construction of social and economic infrastructure A multipurpose cluster concept will be applied to incorporate the - A multipurpose cluster concept will be applied to incorporate the provision of primary municipal facilities such as parks, playgrounds, sport fields, crèches, community halls, taxi ranks, satellite police stations, municipal clinics and informal trading facilities. - New funding mechanism - A New funding mechanism be introduced to fund the development of the primary social/community facilities, which will focus on informal settlement upgrading projects, completed housing projects still lacking social facilities and new housing projects. - Municipal implementation - Municipalities will be the primary implementation agencies and will submit business plans for approval to Provincial Housing Departments.